joedski/musings/Ruby/Journal 2019-12-21 - Learning Ruby Basics.md

 # => #<Greeter:0x007fd803884b08 @name="George">
 ```

-- Here, we can see that we have a method named `respond_to?` which accepts a name and returns if the instance can respond to that method name.
+- Here, we can see that we have an instance method named `respond_to?` which accepts a name and returns if the instance can respond to that method name.
 - Remembering that functions are invoked if they are referenced, with or without parens, we can see that the distinction between a property getter or setter and an accessor method is none in Ruby.
 - Defining a method named `some_name=` defines a setter for the instance property `some_name`.